 To do this we propose two methods:

 Trips can be scheduled every day of the week (weekends included), to make it easier to fit them in to your schedule.

-There is the possibility of scheduling a single trip to Barcelona to carry out the treatment.
+There is a possibility of scheduling a single trip to Barcelona to carry out the treatment.
 If you prefer this option, you can contact our patient care team, who will help you plan the whole trip.
-Depending on your case and the treatment you undergo, the stay may vary * from between 15 days and a month.
+Depending on your case and the treatment you undergo, the stay may vary * from between 15 days to a month.

 *If you require a visa, consider the possibility that your trip may be prolonged depending on your case and the treatment you undergo.
 Our patient care team will help you organize all the details of your stay.